Turquoise Stone: A North Star Gem

 Fault Line Exploration

-Preliminary exploration along the fault line and its associated turquoise-vein systems indicate that turquoise reserves at the North Star Mine are sufficient for decades of mining.
+Preliminary exploration along the fault line and its associated turquoise-vein systems indicate that turquoise stone reserves at the North Star Mine are sufficient for decades of mining.
 Looking toward the future, Clint has already assured that the North Star Mine will always remain in Native American hands.
 Should something happen to Clint, and neither Louisa nor son Clevalden wish to continue mining, the property will go to the Abenaki Nation in perpetuity.

 When I last visited Clint and Louisa at the North Star Mine in November of 2018, they had mechanically exposed a new fault section in the morning, then collected 15 pounds of rough turquoise in the afternoon.
 Before wrapping up the day’s work, they made another find—a one-inch piece of turquoise lying alongside a flaked chalcedony arrowhead.